LJPZebra/thesis_bg/readme.md

 pixel.
 In practice, the maximum (resp. minimum) will be projected if the objects are darker (resp. lighter) than the background so that the objects disappear and thus obtain the background.
-The user can make the registration of each image before the projection in order to correct a possible camera movement.
+The user can make the registration of each image before the projection in order to correct for possible minute camera movement.

 ###### Registration